 Study Goals

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to:

-…understand which costs are related to Requirements Management efforts.
+understand which costs are related to Requirements Management efforts.

-…understand the requirements-related aspects of the current trends to combine traditional and agile project management methodology.
+understand the requirements - related aspects of current trends to combine traditional and agile project management methodologies.

-…understand the limits of Requirements Management.
+understand the limitations of Requirements Management.

 Introduction

-We are coming close to the end of our course book.
-In order to round up the complex topics, that we have discussed in the previous units, we will reflect upon different aspects of Requirements Management, that have not been addressed by the classic requirements content so far.
+We are nearing the end of our course book.
+To wrap up the complex topics that have been covered in the previous units, we will reflect upon different aspects of Requirements Management that have not been addressed by the classic requirements content so far.

-This includes a critical reflection of measuring the costs and benefits of Requirements Management, a brief assessment of the concept of requirements in the context of agile concepts, as well as a more elaborate discussion of the limitations of Requirements Management.
+This includes a critical reflection on measuring the costs and benefits of Requirements Management, a brief assessment of the concept of requirements in the context of agile concepts, as well as a more elaborate discussion of the limitations of Requirements Management.

 6.1 Costs/Benefits of Requirements Management

-The overall costs of a complex technical system development and implementation project are impacted by the quality of requirements management.
-In order to optimize schedules, budgets, and the overall success of the projects, both, contractors and clients have relied on approaches that enable gradual, systematic improvement of Requirements Management.
+The overall costs of a complex technical system development and implementation project are impacted by the quality of Requirements Management.
+To optimize schedules, budgets, and the overall success of the projects, both contractors and clients rely on approaches that enable the gradual, systematic improvement of Requirements Management.

-Since the discipline was established in the 1970s, all companies that develop technical systems in projects encounter costly requirements issues (Sawyer et al., 1999).
-The logic of traditional Requirements Management implies that, instead of eradicating these issues, companies need to uncover them in a stage, when the monetary damage to the project is still acceptable.
-Even if uncovered in an early stage, these requirements-related issues cause delays in project delivery, cost more than expected and are of lower quality while falling short on important client demands.
+Since the discipline was established in the 1970s, all companies that develop technical systems in projects have encountered costly requirements issues (Sawyer et al., 1999).
+The logic of traditional Requirements Management implies that, instead of eradicating these issues, companies must uncover them at a stage when the monetary damage to the project is still acceptable.
+Even if uncovered in an early stage, these requirements - related issues cause delays in project delivery, cost more than expected, and are of lower quality, while falling short on important client demands.

-It is consequently safe to assume, that Requirements Management efforts generally contribute to project success and that poor Requirements Management generally contributes to higher costs.
+Consequently, it is safe to assume that Requirements Management efforts generally contribute to project success and that poor Requirements Management generally results in higher costs.

-In the first four units of this course book, we have elaborated on how to improve the quality of Requirements Management based on tasks, tools, and practical considerations.
+In the first four units of this course book, we elaborated on how to improve the quality of Requirements Management based on tasks, tools, and practical considerations.
 There are, obviously, costs attached to these efforts.
-These costs manifest themselves in expenditures for manpower and possibly specific training efforts.
-The benefits, on the other hand, are related to the very same aspects, as a precise requirements analysis, for example, does not only cost financial resources, it also prevents costly misunderstandings between client and contractor.
+These costs manifest themselves in expenditures on human resources and possibly specific training efforts.
+The benefits are related to the very same aspects, as a precise requirements analysis, for example, not only costs financial resources but also prevents costly misunderstandings between the client and contractor.

-There are a number of issues attached to the idea to measure the monetary impact of increased Requirements Management efforts.
-All costs and benefits of Requirements Management are inseparably connected to hypothetical errors on a level that is individual to any industrial and economic environment – and to any company and project.
-So while any attempt to calculate investments in this area will lead to a false sense of security, there are some aspects, that can enlighten the confusion, this condition can bring to students and practitioners alike.
+There are a number of issues attached to the idea of measuring the monetary impact of increased Requirements Management efforts.
+All costs and benefits of Requirements Management are inseparably connected to hypothetical errors on a level that is specific to any industrial and economic environment - and to any company and project.
+Thus, while attempts to calculate investments in this area may lead to a false sense of security, some aspects can clear up the confusion for students and practitioners alike.

 6.1.1 Costs of Requirements Management

-Costs of Requirements Management can generally be broken down into tasks of the project staff.
-Project controlling can very well measure, which person has spent which amount of time with certain tasks – and contractors can even agree upon these metrics with their clients (Project Management Institute Project Management Institute, 2021).
-Examples for this can be:
+Costs of Requirements Management are generally broken down into tasks of the project staff.
+Project controlling can measure precisely the time that each person has spent on certain tasks - and contractors can even agree upon these metrics with their clients (Project Management Institute Project Management Institute, 2021).
+Examples include:

-Time spent with
+Time spent on

-defining the scope of the project from a requirements-perspective
+defining the scope of the project from a requirements - perspective

 analyzing requirements